PRIVATE EQUITY

 What is private equity?

-Most people in Germany have already encountered private equity in some shape or form – often without even being aware of it.
-Perhaps you have a pension plan or life insurance that invests in private equity funds.
-Or maybe you work at or are a customer of one of the many companies currently or previously financed by private equity.
+Most people in Germany will already have encountered private equity in some form or other, often without even realising it.
+Perhaps you have a pension plan or life insurance policy that invests in private equity funds.
+Or maybe you work for, or are a customer of, one of the many companies that have been financed by private equity in the past or are currently being financed by it.
+Examples include Douglas, Gorillas, Zalando, Lieferheld, Schleich, Metabo, Compo, Verivox, Rodenstock, Interhyp and FlixBus, to name a few.

-Private equity refers to the capital that primarily institutional investors invest in companies not listed on a stock exchange via private equity firms.
-These private equity firms – or the private equity funds that they manage – purchase shares of companies that they believe will increase in value over time.
-These could be family-owned SMEs, subsidiaries of larger companies or even small start-ups.
+Private equity refers to capital invested by institutional investors in companies that are not listed on a stock exchange, via private equity firms.
+These firms – or the funds they manage – purchase shares in companies they believe will increase in value over time.
+These could be family-owned SMEs, subsidiaries of larger companies, or even small start-ups.

 There are many reasons for companies to sell shares to private equity funds: